RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 We're currently storing our Docker image on Github.
 To be able to fetch them, you require an access token.

-Visit [this link](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get an overview of the Github interface and how to create a personal token.
-That's good enough to give only the `read:packages` scope.
+Follow the [first 7 steps in this guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get an overview of the Github interface and how to create a personal token.

+**Create a token with a `read:packages` scope.**

 To sum up the [official guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), execute the following two commands: